alexanderchatham/EditorScripts/README.md

   2. Select a `ScriptableObject` type from the dropdown menu.
   3. Enter a name for the new object and click **Create ScriptableObject**.
   4. Use the built-in UI to set properties for the created object directly in the editor.
+  5. ScriptableObject Scripts must be saved in Assets/Scripts/ScriptableObjects

 ## License